 - Industry trends.
 This can give you a broader perspective on the development of your niche.
 If you want your company to be competitive and build future-facing strategies for your brand’s growth, follow trends.

 - Your partners, vendors, and coworkers – because their reputation has a direct influence on your business and can affect your company’s perception.
 If anything bad happens to a coworker, you can react immediately and prevent a crisis such as losing your customers’ trust.
+This may also help in your referral marketing activities.

 With Mediatoolkit, you can set keywords and phrases or a specific source.
 What’s more, it enables you to track hashtag performance.
 This is a powerful feature that you shouldn’t underestimate.
 Hashtags can boost your marketing by increasing customer engagement.
 They can also help the target audience to find your brand and create loyal digital communities.